Raymond George

 Raymond Edward George (January 7, 1918 – January 12, 1995) was an American football player and coach.
 He played college football at the University of Southern California (USC) and professionally in the National Football League (NFL) with the Detroit Lions and Philadelphia Eagles.
 George was the head football coach at Texas A&M University from 1951 to 1953, compiling a record of 12–14–4.
 He also served three stints as an assistant football coach at his alma mater, USC.

 Playing career

 George played college football at the University of Southern California as a tackle under Hall of Fame coach Howard Jones from 1936 to 1938.
 His senior season was successful, as the Trojans upset both top-ranked rival Notre Dame, 13–0, and previously unbeaten and unscored-upon Duke, 7–3, in the 1939 Rose Bowl.

-In 1939, George was the second USC player ever drafted by an NFL team; he taken by the Detroit Lions as the 87th pick.
+In 1939, George was the second USC player ever drafted by an NFL team; he taken by the Detroit Lions as the 87th overall pick.
 He played two years of professional football, in 1939 with the Lions and in 1940 with the Philadelphia Eagles.